jdarling/hyjack/readme.md

 This is not the only things you can do with Hyjack, but they are a good starting point.

+Also, make sure and check out the Cookbook at https://github.com/jdarling/hyjack/wiki for more Recipes on how to make use of Hyjack.
+The Cookbook is still quite young, but I'm open to Pull Requests to add new Recipes and will be adding new Recipes as I create them for my own projects.

 Setup
 -----